dericmg/disc-missions/README.md

 Based on
 https://gist.github.com/aamiaa/204cd9d42013ded9faf646fae7f89fbb

 This project adds a Python script to automatically modify the required JSON file, removing the need for manual edits.

+## JavaScript

+Copy and paste the code below onto the client:

 ```js
 delete window.$;